20220826/MattResearchRepo/README.md

 You can find your reflective journal here [Reflectdoc.md](./Reflections/Reflectdoc.md)

-You can find collection of personal code I have worked on can be found here (.Coding/Practice Coding)
+You can find collection of personal code I have worked on can be found here https://github.com/20220826/MattResearchRepo/tree/main/Code/Practice%20Coding